danielsaidi/DeckKit/Sources/DeckKit/DeckKit.docc/Getting-Started.md

     }
 }

-You can use a ``Card`` view as content view, to easily support a front and back faced card with flip support, or use any custom card view.
+You can use a ``CardView`` as item view, to easily support a front and back faced card with flip support, or use any custom card view.

 ## Favorites